ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 Depending on your choice, either one VSI or two VMs are deployed alongside or into your cluster as Active Directory servers for management components.
 You can optionally add your own Active Directory servers as additional identity sources for management access.

 Regardless of how you choose to provide business continuity for your own workloads, {{site.data.keyword.cloud_notm}} strongly recommends that you back up the management components of your instance.
-From the {{site.data.keyword.vmwaresolutions_short}} console, you can deploy an integrated IBM Spectrum Protect Plus backup server or a Veeam Backup & Replication backup server together with your instance.
+From the {{site.data.keyword.vmwaresolutions_short}} console, you can deploy an integrated Veeam Backup & Replication backup server together with your instance.
 These backup services can be used as part of a [complete backup solution](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup) for your instance.

 ### Licenses
 {: #under_the_hood-licenses}